egmadrid/ETH-AVAXIntermediate_Assessment/README.md

 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

 Once you are on the Remix website, create a new file by clicking on "Create new file" in the left-hand sidebar.
-Save the file with a .sol extension (e.g., ETH_AssessmentProject.sol).
+Save the file with a .sol extension (e.g., FunctionsAndErrors_AssessmentProject.sol).
 Copy and paste the contents of the .sol file in the reposiory into the IDE.

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.26" (or another compatible version), and then click on the "Compile ETHBeginner_AssessmentProject.sol" button.
+Make sure the "Compiler" option is set to "0.8.26" (or another compatible version), and then click on the "Compile FunctionsAndErrors_AssessmentProject.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "MyToken" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "SmartContract" contract from the dropdown menu, and then click on the "Deploy" button.

 ### Using Program

 Once the contract is deployed, you can interact with it by calling the various functions.
-Click on the "MYTOKEN" contract in the left-hand sidebar under "Deployed Contracts", and then click on the different functions to see or change their values.
+Click on the "SMARTCONTRACT" contract in the left-hand sidebar under "Deployed Contracts", and then click on the dropdown button next to the different functions to change their values.

+To Assert, input a value into the weght box and then click Assert.
+If the value is higher than 27 it should throw an error message.

+To Require, input a value into the totalWeight bow and then click Require.
+If the value is higher than 27 it will throw an error.

-To mint tokens, input an address and a value then click on the "transact" button.
-To burn tokens, do the same as with minting but make sure the value is lower than or equal to the balance of the address.
+To Revert, input a value into both the carryOn and checkIn boxes and then click Revert.
+Make sure the value carryOn value is lower than 7 and the checkIn value is lower than 20 otherwise it will revert and throw an error message.

-To check the balances, simply click the dropdown icon next to the balances function, enter an the address, and click "call".

 ## Authors